yxh9876/Xuhang94470/final_project_part1.md

 I will use only credible data sources like websites of goverments, think tanks and economics research institutes.
 These sources will provide credible and open source data for trade-related topics.

+In detail, the data source include United States Census Bureau, The U.S. Bureau of Labor Statistics, National Bureau of Statistics of China and Peter G. Peterson Institute for International Economics.
+I might also use data from websites like tradingeconomics.com and investing.com.

 ## Link to the publicly-accessible datasets
 ### Trade in Goods with China